Learning Novel Objects Continually Through Curiosity: Curiosity-Driven Online Learning

 \subsubsection{\textit{Agg-Var} Clustering}

-In the case of continual learning, for each new image class $y$, CBCL-PR clusters all of the training images in the class. \textit{Agg-Var} clustering, a cognitively-inspired approach, begins by creating one centroid from the first image in the training set of class $y$.
+In the case of continual learning, for each new image class $y$, CBCL-PR clusters all of the training images in the class. \textit{Agg-Var} clustering \cite{Ayub_2020_CVPR_Workshops}, a cognitively-inspired approach, begins by creating one centroid from the first image in the training set of class $y$.
 Next, for each image in the training set of the class, feature vector $x_i^y$ (for the $i$-th image) is generated and compared using the Euclidean distance to all of the centroids for the class $y$.
 If the distance of $x_i^y$ to the closest centroid is below a pre-defined distance threshold $D$, the closest centroid is updated by calculating a weighted mean of the centroid and the feature vector $x_i^y$.
 If the distance between the $i$th image and the closest centroid is greater than the distance threshold $D$, a new centroid is created for class $y$ and equated to the feature vector $x_i^y$ of the $i$-th image.

 CBCL-PR also calculates the covariance matrices related to each centroid using the feature vectors of all the images clustered in the centroid.
 The result of this process is a collection containing a set of centroids, $C^y = \{c_1^y, ..., c_{N^*_y}^y\}$, and covariance matrices, $\sum^y = \{\sigma_1^y,...,\sigma_{N^*_y}^y\}$, for the class $y$ where $N^*_y$ is the number of centroids for class $y$.
-This process is applied to the sample set $X^y$ of each class incrementally once they become available to get a collection of centroids $C = C^1, C^2, ..., C^N$ and covariance matrices $\sum = \sum^1, \sum^2, ..., \sum^N$ for all $N$ classes in a dataset.
-Note that \textit{Agg-Var} clustering calculates the centroids and covariance matrices for each class separately.
-Thus, its performance is not greatly degraded by when the classes are presented continually.
+This process is applied to the sample set $X^y$ of each class continually once they become available to get a collection of centroids $C = C^1, C^2, ..., C^N$ and covariance matrices $\sum = \sum^1, \sum^2, ..., \sum^N$ for all $N$ classes in a dataset.